The Clergy Project: History

-The Clergy Project traces its origins to the 2006 International Humanist and Ethical Union Convention in Reykjavik, Iceland, where Dan Barker, a former Christian minister, met with scientist and activist Richard Dawkins.
+The Clergy Project traces its origins to the 2006 International Humanist and Ethical Union Convention in Reykjavík, Iceland, where Dan Barker, a former Christian minister, met with scientist and activist Richard Dawkins.
 At the convention, Dawkins expressed interest in Barker's former history as a minister and in better understanding the challenges that come with leaving professional ministry, such as translating the value of a Master of Divinity degree to secular employers and the loss of community support structures.
 Dawkins wanted to find a way to help others in situations like Barker's, but a solution did not immediately present itself.

 In 2010, the philosopher Daniel Dennett and the researcher Linda LaScola published a pilot study called "Preachers Who Are Not Believers".
 Barker had assisted them in locating three of their five original participants, and a larger study was later conducted and published as Dennett and LaScola's book Caught in the Pulpit: Leaving Belief Behind.
 This second study featured 30 additional participants.

 Also in 2010, Barker and Dawkins met once again to discuss what a potential project might look like in their efforts to help clergy closeted in disbelief.
 This time Dawkins brought Robin Elisabeth Cornwell on board, then-executive director of the Richard Dawkins Foundation for Reason and Science.
-Soon she met with LaScola and Barker at the National Museum of the American Indian's Mitsitam Cafe in Washington, DC, in January 2011.
+Soon she met with LaScola and Barker at the National Museum of the American Indian's Mitsitam Cafe in Washington, D.C., in January 2011.
 Here they planned the details of what would become their project's Online Community of Forums, aided by two anonymous current ministers on the other side of their computer screens.
 Those two anonymous participants went by the pseudonyms "Adam Mann" and "Chris".